bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 @highlight 45

-## Exercise: Use Generics to modify ResponseData interface to work with states and cities

-## Exercise: Get cities and states in component

 ## Exercise: Get cities and states based on dropdown values.

-### Get states and cities from the service layer

-We're going to a `getStates()` method that publishes states and a `getCities(state:string)` method that publishes a list of cities for a provided state.

-__src/app/restaurant/restaurant.service.ts__

-@sourceref ./restaurant-3.service.ts
-@highlight 31-38

-We'll use those methods to get all states and cities in `IL`.
-We'll also want to disable down dropdowns when the component first loads, then enable them as their respective dropdown lists are retrieved.

-__src/app/restaurant/restaurant.component.ts__

-@sourceref ./3-restaurant.component.ts
-@highlight 5,26-34,47-57,59,71-72

 ## Add methods to retrieve data to component